 There is an obvious winning strategy.
 Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
 The familiarity you gain with the exercises by doing this will let you do the quizzes with ease.
 It will also let you complete half of each exam quickly and move onto the other half of the exam.
 The experience you gain by keeping up with your homework will be invaluable in doing that other half of the exam.
 On the other hand, if you do not keep up with your HW, you will face the challenge of solving many unfamiliar problems under time pressure on the quizzes and the exams.
-You will find this an impossibly daunting task and your grade will reflect this.
+This is very difficult and your grade will likely reflect it.
+Clearly, if you don't turn in homework, I can't give you feedback on your work, no matter how much I want.